Take some time to meet the hard working and dedicated volunteers that help make The Travis Roy Foundation what it is today.

 Running Coordinator TeamTRF

 Meagan's interest in the Travis Roy Foundation started when she was a student at Tabor Academy, Travis' alma mater.
 After hearing him speak at both Tabor and Boston College, she was inspired by his story and took action to become more involved in the foundation.
-Meagan ran the 2015 Boston Marathon on Team TRF and she is currently training for the 2016 Boston Marathon.
+Meagan ran the Boston Marathon in 2015 and 2016 on Team TRF.
 As Running Coordinator, she works with runners to find local races, helps with fundraising to meet goals, and motivates them through training.

 Since graduating from BC, Meagan works as a project manager at DigitasLBi, an advertising agency in Boston.
-She enjoys running, reading, and spending time with friends in her spare time.
+She enjoys running, reading, and traveling.